Explore the Distributed Clinical Campuses

 - The Community Hosting and Homestay Program is offered to all students and ensures free housing to students traveling outside Spokane (through the homestays) during the designated period for the clinical campus week.

 - At the learning community locations during the clinical years, housings costs will vary within each community and at the different sites of Everett, Spokane, Tri-Cities and Vancouver.
 A variety of factors play into the housing costs including personal preferences, location, distance from school/clinic, etc. Accepted applicants are encouraged to investigate the cost of housing based on individual preferences and needs.

 As a third- and fourth-year medical student in Everett, your home base will be a new, state-of-the-art building at 915 N. Broadway, across the street from the Everett Community College campus.
-You’ll be within walking distance from your clinical rotations at Providence Regional Medical Center.

 The WSU Health Sciences Spokane campus sits in the heart of Spokane’s University District.
 The neighborhood borders downtown Spokane and is within walking distance from eastern Washington’s top restaurants and entertainment venues.